 Rogerson, Peter A. “Statistical Evidence for Long-Range Space-Time Relationships between Large Earthquakes.”
 Journal of Seismology 22, no. 6 (November 2018): 1423–35. doi:10.1007/s10950-018-9775-4.

-Most frequently you find the article by finding the journal in which it was published.
-In the example above, you want the Journal of Seismology, volume 22, issue 6.
-Follow these steps to locate the article:
+Start by identifying the journal that published the article.
+In the example above, you want the Journal of Seismology, volume 22, issue 6, published ion 2018.

 · On the e-journals search page, enter the name of the journal—in our example, Journal of Seismology.

-· The results are shown below.
-The first item is the one we want.
-Click Online Access to find out if we have it through WKU Libraries.
+· Click Online Access to find out if we have it through WKU Libraries.

 · If we have access, use the link provided to go to the database or publisher’s page, then go to the appropriate year, volume, and issue to find the article you want.